cslant/lamp-docker/README.md

 ## Configuration requirements

-To use the optional PHP image, you need an additional web server, such as apache, that can proxy http-request to the apache-pot of the container.
-This is not a requirement for the fpm image, but is for the web server.
+To use the optional PHP image, you need an additional web server, such as Apache, that can proxy HTTP-request to the Apache-pot of the container.
+This is not a requirement for the fpm image but is for the web server.

  - **Multi-site integration**
  - **PHP optional version with custom in .env file** (example: 7.4, 8.0, 8.1, 8.2, etc.)
- - Web-server: **Apache**
+ - Web server: **Apache**
  - DBMS (database management system): **Mariadb**
  - In-memory database: **Redis**
  - SSL Certificate (using **mkcert**)

 ## Installation and Setup

-> **Warning**: If you don't want to use SSL, you can skip step 1 and 2 and edit conf files in _**docker/server/apache/sites-enabled/*.conf**_ to remove the SSL configuration.
+> **Warning**: If you don't want to use SSL, you can skip steps 1 and 2 and edit conf files in _**docker/server/apache/sites-enabled/*.conf**_ to remove the SSL configuration.

-Please remove 443 port in _**docker/server/apache/sites-enabled/*.conf**_ file and use 80 port for http:
+Please remove the 443 port in _**docker/server/apache/sites-enabled/*.conf**_ file and use 80 port for HTTP:

 ```apacheconfig
 <VirtualHost *:80>